Sugared Raisin Pear Diamonds

 - Additional sugar

 - Preheat oven to 350°.
-In a large bowl, mix 5 cups flour, 1/2 cup sugar, salt and lemon peel; cut in butter until crumbly.
+In a large bowl, mix 5 cups flour, 1/2 cup sugar, salt and lemon zest; cut in butter until crumbly.
 Gradually add cream, tossing with a fork until a dough is formed.
 Divide dough in half.

 - On a large piece of lightly floured waxed paper, roll one half of dough to a 17x12-in. rectangle.
 Transfer to an ungreased 15x10x1-in. baking pan; press onto bottom and up sides of pan.

 - Bake until lightly browned, about 20 minutes.
 Cool on a wire rack.
 Increase oven setting to 400°.

 - In a large bowl, toss pears with raisins, lemon juice, cinnamon and the remaining flour and sugar.
 Spread over crust.
 Roll remaining dough to a 16x11-in. rectangle; place over filling, trimming edges if necessary.
 Brush top with beaten egg; sprinkle with additional sugar.

 - Bake until golden brown, 25-30 minutes.
 Cool on a wire rack.
 Cut into diamond-shaped bars.